When can I start the a SVT course?

 How long does it take to gain a NVQ Qualification?

 Most candidates complete a course in 3 - 12 months dependant on the level.
-Some in as little as 3 months depending on what time you have available and what evidence you may already have.Should you wish to Gain GradIOSH you must complete unit 611 for City and Guilds.
+Some in as little as 3 months depending on what time you have available and what evidence you may already have.Should you wish to Gain GradIOSH you must complete unit 611 for City and Guilds unless you are an experienced practiconer or a strong Safety educational back ground and upto date CPD.
 ProQual you will need to apply with IOSH for GradIOSH.

 Will an Assessor visit my work place?

 Yes.
 Towards the end of your course your Assessor will conduct an onsite observation at your work place to make sure you are putting in to practice what you have been studying.
 We observe you not the business.
-This only applies for City and Guilds care courses and City and Guilds safety courses.
+This only applies for City and Guilds care courses.

 Can I combine 2 Qualifications?